sketch-hq/SketchAPI/README.md

 * finding layers by name or id
 * creating new layers

-The approach taken is to wrap the native Sketch model objects inside javascript objects.
+The approach taken is to wrap the native Sketch model objects inside JavaScript objects.
 These are thin wrappers, and contain no state - they just exist as a way to provide a cleaner and more stable coding interface to the underlying model.

 The layer hierarchy is deliberately simplified, with all shape layers being treated the same way.
 Thus there are currently wrapper classes for the following layer types: `Page`, `Artboard`, `Group`, `Shape`, `Text`, `Image`.